Deliciously Organic - Carrie Korem, FNTP

 8. Spend more time outdoors.
 Getting fresh air and being in nature helps reduce the stress response in the body.

 9. Avoid intermittent fasting or a super low-carb diet right now.
 While IR and a low carbohydrate diet can be very helpful for many health issues, I don’t recommend it when there is adrenal imbalance because it can create additional stress on the body.
-Here’s a video on the topic.
+Here’s more info on the topic.

 10. Know that you’re in this for the long-haul.
 It takes a minimum of about 6-9 months to balance the adrenals and for some people it can take up to a year.
 Having a long-term mindset can help you achieve the goal of adrenal balance.
 Be patient and kind with yourself.